-Matches Scheduled to be shown between 3 and 5 pm on a Saturday
+Matches scheduled to play between 3pm and 5pm on a Saturday

-Viewers in the UK will then be charged to subscribe to these services.
-If a pub or other licensed premises wishes to subscribe to this service they will have to pay an amount which is significantly higher than that paid by individual households.
+The Premier League – through Football Association Premier League Ltd (FAPL) which runs the English Premier League – sells the rights to broadcast live Premier League matches to Sky and BT.
+Viewers in the UK are then charged to subscribe to these services.
+If a pub or other licensed premises wishes to subscribe to this service, they have to pay a significantly higher amount than that paid by individual households.

 How do some pubs get around this?

 Live audiovisual broadcast rights for all 380 Premier League matches per season are also awarded by FAPL to a number of international rights holders, who can then air the matches live in their allotted territory.
 Subscription prices for customers vary between EU member states, making certain foreign broadcast subscriptions more attractive.

 Certain companies sell equipment to UK pubs which allows them to watch the foreign feeds of UK matches without having to pay the subscription to the UK licensees of FA Premier League matches.
 This equipment is in the form of decoder cards which enables the encrypted feed sent to the foreign stations to be decoded and shown in the UK.

 This in turn enables pubs to show matches without subscribing to either Sky or BT.
 In certain cases, pubs which do subscribe to these services also have decoder cards enabling them to show matches at 3pm on a Saturday, breaching the rule mentioned above.

 Under the Copyright, Designs and Patents Act 1998, it is a criminal offence for a person to make, import, distribute, sell or let for hire or offer or expose for sale or hire any unauthorised decoder or have one in their possession for commercial purposes.